Sexual Harassment in the Workplace: What Are Your Rights?

 Although many employees are reluctant to complain of sexual harassment to their employer, the law provides protection to those employees.
 If an employee experiences retaliation, the law provides that they can bring an action against their employer for the retaliatory conduct.
 The primary focus for retaliation claims is whether the actions inflicted on the complainant would tend to dissuade someone else from coming forward with a complaint of sexual harassment.

 Sexual harassment in the workplace is serious and is not something that you can resolve or deal with on your own.
 If you or a loved one believes that they are a victim of sexual harassment in the workplace, contact us today to schedule a consultation.
-Let us put our experience to work for you.
+Let us put our experience to work for you contact us today.